microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 At this point, the release pipeline is created and it will be trigger after a successful build.

-16. Feel free to start a new build to automatically start the release or click on **Create release** to manually start the deployment to **App Center**.
-After starting the release, click on the **release name** to see the release progress:
+16. Feel free to start/queue a new build to automatically start the release, or click on **Create release** to manually start the deployment to **App Center**.

+17. After starting the release, click on the **release name** to see the release progress:

 ![](../Manual/Images/AzureDevOpsAppCentermanuallycreaterelease.png)

-Follows the release progress page:
+The release progress page will be displayed:

 ![](../Manual/Images/AzureDevOpsAppCenterReleaseProgress.png)